Stretching the Almighty Dollar When Selling Your Home

 - Home Staging: $200

-Doing all of the above to help improve the curb appeal of your home only comes to $645.
+Doing all of the above to help improve the curb appeal of your home and getting your house ready to sell only comes to $645.
 These prices were pulled from Home Depot, Target and Wal-Mart and were mid range, not the bottom of the line and not the top of the line either.
 You can obviously spend more or less in any of these areas, but just make sure you do a good job otherwise it can actually be detrimental to your selling process!
 Updating paint is only good if you do a good job!
 Installing new lighting is only good if you don’t get injured doing so and that the light actually works after your ‘installation.’
 If it is too risky to DIY, You might consider having a professional install the new lighting, especially if you aren’t familiar with how electrical wiring works!
 Having a professional do it should still keep you under the budget of $1000 for the entire sale prep.